n b r y lifting

 What about the squat, bench, and deadlift?
 Can I substitute those?

-The short answer is yes, but at that point, you may be better off choosing a different program.
+You could, but you may be better off choosing a different program.

 This is a powerbuilding program, and it's built around the core powerlifting movements.
 The accessory work and overall volume are specifically balanced around the fatigue and stimulus generated by the squat, bench press, and deadlift.